This post may contain affiliate links. Please read our disclosure policy.

 Servings 8 servings

-In 40 minutes, your electric pressure cooker can transform frozen smoked ham hocks and dried split peas into the most delicious ad healthy Split Pea Soup.
+In less than an hour, your Instant Pot can transform smoked ham hocks (fresh or frozen), dried split peas, and some aromatic vegetables into the most delicious Split Pea Soup.

 Equipment